 Education and Conservation

-The Zoo’s group of François’ langurs can be found in the Thelma and Henry Doelger Primate Discovery Center.
+The Zoo’s group of François’ langurs can be found adjacent to Gail's Garden near the mandrill habitat.

 François’ langurs are a smallish monkey weighing about 13 pounds, with a very slender body.
 The tail is also long and thin, measuring about three feet in length.
 These langurs are characterized by a long pointed crest and fine black fur except for a white band from the angle of the mouth across the cheeks to the ears.
 François’ langurs are known for the inquisitive expression created by the prominent brow ridge, which resemble raised eyebrows.

 Langurs lack cheek pouches like other monkeys but have enlarged salivary glands and a two-chambered stomach with specialized bacteria to help break down leaves.